5 home remedies to get rid of dog ticks

 Making Apple cider vinegar spray is one of the easiest initial starting points.
 To begin you just need to pour out 1 cup of apple cider vinegar into a bowl and then dilute it with 4 ounces of warm water.
 If you add in baking soda and salt this can also improve the potency of the entire mixture.

-Apple cider rigor can also be used in conjunction with lavender oil to apply a much stronger spray to your pet.
+Apple cider vinegar can also be used in conjunction with lavender oil to apply a much stronger spray to your pet.
 Mixing together 1/4 cup of apple cider vinegar and 15 drops of lavender oil can produce a topical oil that you can easily spread over your pet that will be extremely long-lasting.
 If you find that some of the spray on solutions with apple cider vinegar do not last an extensive amount of time, this can be an excellent option to choose instead.
 The lavender oil in apple cider vinegar also come together to produce quite a pleasing scent for pets too.